dennismbugua/simple-and-awesome-todo-list-with-react/README.md

 ## TL;DR — elevator pitch

 A tiny, delightful todo component that solves a big problem: reduced cognitive load and faster decision-making.
 It's an excellent MVP or embeddable widget with accessibility, persistence, and modern UI — perfect for increasing engagement and retention when integrated into products.

----

-If you'd like, I can:
-- Add a references section with academic links and UX articles.
-- Convert the CSS to Tailwind utilities for consistency with other projects.
-- Add tests and a simple CI workflow.

-Which of those would you prefer next?